aarpon/hrm_docs/docs/upgrade.rst

 .. code-block:: sh

-    Needed database revision for HRM v3.0 is number 10.
+    Needed database revision for HRM v3.1 is number 12.
-    Current database revision is number 9.
+    Current database revision is number 11.
     Updating...

-    Database successfully updated to revision 10.
+    Database successfully updated to revision 12.

 The database is now at the latest revision.

 Updating from the console
 -------------------------

-Alternatively, the database can be updated from the console (see here).
+Alternatively, the database can be updated from the console (see :ref:`create or update database <create-database>`).
 Please pay attention to what the update process will report!
 The output should be the same as the one listed in the previous section, but if the update fails, you might want to `report it <http://hrm.svi.nl:8080/redmine/projects/hrmdev/issues/new>`_.